 There are lots of moments of great revenge along the way, from the beating up of Rodney Dangerfield through to the scene illustrated below.
-The idea here is that all of society has committed a heinous crime against our violent young lovers, either through inbred sexist piggery or accompanying tolerance of same (Mallory tells her mother right before setting her aflame: "You never did nothin'!")
-But Stone's a deconstructing over-thinker like the Scotts Ridley and Tony, the Terry Gilliam, etc., but at least where they refuse to leave the arc of a corny core narrative, sometimes with success, Stone plunges into the abyss of Godardian self-reflexive post-modernism - everything from French New Wave to McDonald's.
-Even if stretches bore you or seem trite, it's not long before there's another memorable set piece or off-the-cuff cuff-offing.
+The idea here is that all of society has committed a heinous crime against our violent young lovers, either through inbred sexist piggery or accompanying tolerance of same.
+Stone's a deconstructing over-thinker like the Scotts Ridley and Tony, the Terry Gilliam, etc., but at least where they refuse to leave the safety of a corny core narrative, Stone plunges into the abyss of Godardian self-reflexive post-modernism --everything from French New Wave to McDonald's, even the sailor who does the soft shoe.
+Even if stretches bore you or seem trite it's never long before there's another memorable set piece or off-the-cuff cuff-offing.
 Just don't, if you end up going on a killing spree after watching it a hundred times, let your parents sue Oliver Stone, or me.
 If you play it backwards you'll get the real Satanic message of the film: All is Love...
 All is love.
 Kill your ego first, and the asses will follow, one by one, like ducks in a shooting gallery.